Workflow

 When to use this workflow

-- Producing a 12-week AI influencer drop where the same face appears in every weekly cut
+- Producing a 12-week AI influencer or avatar drop where the same face appears in every weekly cut

-- Building a brand mascot or recurring spokesperson the team uses across the next campaign
+- Building a brand mascot or recurring spokesperson the team reuses across an entire campaign

 - Locking the protagonist across an episodic AI series so every episode opens on the same character